Your cart looks a little empty!Continue Shopping

 - Spicy notes of green bell pepper, jalapeño, vanilla, nutmeg, and clove

-- Earthy, mineral tones such as wet stone and chalk (sometimes described as flinty, which refers to flint rock that forms on chalk)
+- Earthy, mineral tones like wet stone and chalk (sometimes described as flinty, referring to the flint rock that forms on chalk)

 Pro tip: Sauvignon Blanc is quite expressive of terroir, so when you're shopping for your next bottle, pay attention to details such as where the wine was produced, how it was aged (oak or unoaked), and whether it's a blended or single varietal.
 As with any wine, each of these elements play a role in how the finished product tastes.

-What’s the Best Way to Enjoy Sauvignon Blanc?
+The Best Way to Serve and Enjoy Sauvignon Blanc

 The simple answer to this question is: however and whenever you want.
 But we're not going to leave you hanging with an open-ended answer like that.
 Here are some top tips to keep in mind when you're ready to get cracking on a new bottle.